 School principals have one of the busiest jobs going, but Marco Di Cesare doesn’t let that get in the way of having a personal impact in every area of his school.

-Di Cesare, who has been head of the college for the last five years, considers himself a coach, mentor, guide, role model and school leader all rolled into one.
+Di Cesare, who has been head of Melbourne's Caroline Chisholm Catholic College for the last five years, considers himself a coach, mentor, guide, role model and school leader all rolled into one.

 One important factor behind this attitude is the college’s diverse community, which includes more than 60 different nationalities, each with their own cultural and ethnic backgrounds.

 It might not come as a surprise then that building a strong family network with parents was one of the first things Di Cesare set out to do upon becoming principal of the college.

 “We’re a school with three campuses and 1,500 kids, so we’ve got our own unique issues – but I had to put my money where my mouth was.
 I couldn’t talk about the personalised approach I was advocating without being involved.
 I had to lead this change,” Di Cesare told The Educator.

 This personalised approach involves routine calls and personal meetings between Di Cesare and parents, with the ultimate aim being a community that enjoys a personal and meaningful connection with the college’s leadership.

 “I call the parents up and discuss things informally; whether it’s certain changes in their child’s behaviour or any academic issues they’re having at school.
 This can be in a positive or negative context, but the most important part of this is that parents know that if have any concerns whatsoever, they know they can contact me directly,” he said.

 “It’s about forming the relationship between staff, student and parent.
 For me, that’s the most important thing.
 We’re a diverse community, so sometimes there are language barriers, but once you get to know the parent, you don’t need interpreters”.